Throughout evolution, body hair has served many functions. It protects us, helps us regulate our body temperature, and helps sweat evaporate.

 1. Shave in the shower

 The warm water of your shower helps soften your hair and open your follicles, making shaving easier.
 To prevent accidental cuts, placing a small mirror in your shower might also be a good idea.

-Those single-blade disposable razors are fine in a pinch, but guys should use something better.
+Those single-blade disposable razors are fine in a pinch, but you should use something better.
 Try multiblade razors to help reduce cuts and irritation.

 You shouldn’t be scraping your face with a dull razor.
-Joining a shaving club, like Dollar Shave Club, can make replacing your blades regularly much easier.
+Regularly replace your blades for a smoother shave.

-After you’re done shaving, apply some fragrance-free face moisturizer.
-It’ll calm you skin and keep you looking younger.
+After you’re done shaving, apply some fragrance-free face moisturizer to hydrate and calm your skin.

-It’s also a wise idea to talk to your dermatologist for other tips on making shaving less of a hassle on you and your skin.
+It’s also a wise idea to talk to your dermatologist for other tips on making shaving less of a hassle for you and your skin.